 What would be the next step ?
 Logically it should be 256 QAM.
 (If it is too much, we may think about 128 QAM)

 Would this be possible ?
 It may be possible if it is wired, it may be possible (possible but not easy even in wired communication).
-However, it would be very difficult (almost impossible ?) with wireless communication when we think about various wireless factors (AWGN, Fading, Avaliable Power, Dynamic Range, PAPR handling etc). <-- This is the status as of I first write this which is about 2 years ago.
-Now (as of Oct 2015), 256 QAM in current LTE is already implemented in some chipset and being tested in UE level.
+However, it would be very difficult (almost impossible ?) with wireless communication when we think about various wireless factors (AWGN, Fading, Avaliable Power, Dynamic Range, PAPR handling etc).

 When we reach the maximum modulation depth, another step we think of as the next step to push up the throughput would be to increase the number of antenna and Spatial Multiplexing factors.